 The service will take place in the Church Sanctuary.

 Please where a face mask throughout your time in the building, unless you are eating and drinking after the service or you have a medical exemption.

 Entrance will be via the front of the Church and once the service is over, we will ask you to leave by the front door, following a one-way system.

 If mobility difficulties mean that entrance through the front door is difficult for you, then you will be allowed to enter through the fire doors at the back of the Church hall.

-On entrance, your contact details will be taken down in order to notify the Government’s Track and Trace system should it prove necessary.
+On entrance, your contact details may be taken down in order to notify the Government’s Track and Trace system should it prove necessary.
 Your contact details will be kept for 21 days after the service.

 On entrance you will also be asked to confirm that you have not recently suffered from any coronavirus symptoms.